 The nearest public toilets are near the gas station in Gudvangen where you can also find shower facilities.

 There are plenty of possibilities to fill up the water as you will be hiking along the stream.
 Just be aware of grazing animals.
-I drank water directly from the stream and never got sick, but I have built up quite a tolerance over the last years.
+I drank water directly from the stream and never got sick, but I have built up quite a tolerance over the last few years.

 8. Bakkanosi trail description